 25 Paddington Green

-We are always keen to hear from people who might be interested in joining the Governing Body.
-All Governors offer their time voluntarily and are expected to attend not only formal Governing Body and relevant Committee meetings but also training events and less formal occasions such as exhibitions and performances.
+We are always keen to hear from people who might be interested in joining the Corporation.
+All Governors offer their time voluntarily and are expected to attend not only formal Corporation and relevant Committee meetings but also training events and less formal occasions such as exhibitions and performances.
 The responsibilities are considerable but the value of contributing to the success of the College Group and especially of its students is immense.

 The appointment of new Governors is a formal process based on clear criteria, set by the Search and Governance Committee.
 We seek a balance of skills and experience to enhance our operation and we review our specific needs whenever a vacancy arises.